Templum-Deam-Luna/luna-civitatem/ordinances.md

 	Business District (CBD) will be allowed within office buildings.
 This district of no off-street parking may also be extended to other areas of concentrated office space served by public transit.
-* Large retail stores and offices that require off-street parking are required to join a parking collective that provides and maintains public off-street parking for its members.
+* [ ] Large retail stores and offices that require off-street parking are required to join a parking collective that provides and maintains public off-street parking for its members.
+* [ ] Place two pairs of one-way streets, one north-south, one east-west, each street having 2 or 3 lanes, underground through the CBD.
+Egress and ingress into underground off-street parking can only be from these streets.
+Above these streets will be linear parks for pedestrian access to the buildings.

 #### Restriction on use of off-street parking and loading spaces.
 The storage of merchandise or materials, or the repair of motor vehicles or any kind of equipment